ni/semi-test-library-dotnet/Examples/source/Sequence/SMUHardwareLevelSequence/README.md

 ### Step 1: Open the Sequence File

 1. Launch the **TestStand Sequence Editor**.
-2. Open the sequence file `STLExample.SMUHardwareLevelSequencing.seq` located in this example's directory.
+2. Open the sequence file `STLExample.SMUHardwareLevelSequence.seq` located in this example's directory.

 ### Step 2: Review ProcessSetup